sophiebits/blog/_posts/2012-08-24-what-i-did-at-khan-academy-2012.md

 My largest project this summer was the creation of per-topic discussion pages -- previously, if you wanted to answer community questions about (for example) algebra, you'd need to go to each algebra video and look for unanswered questions.

-I worked on integrating discussions into our topic pages -- now it's much easier to find questions to answer as well as learn from the answers of others.
+Now it's much easier to find questions to answer as well as learn from the answers of others.
 In addition to being able to answer without leaving the page, you can click on the name of a video to bring up a modal player with that video.

 <a href="http://www.khanacademy.org/cs/d"><img src="/images/2012-08-24/cs-d.png" width="560" height="200"></a>